Latest media coverage:

 The Transit Tech Initiative is so exciting because it could help all transportation agencies provide open data and mobile apps that will transform the ways they work with local businesses and the public.
-This will make it easier for people to choose transit, biking, and walking. — Chris Hamilton, Bureau Chief, Arlington County (Va.)
+This will make it easier for people to choose transit, biking, and walking. — Chris Hamilton, former Bureau Chief, Arlington County (Va.)
 Commuter Services

 With transit agencies increasingly opening their real-time data and the proliferation of software tools that leverage this data, reliable information can be provided to a public hungry for better transportation options.

 Enter Arlington County and Mobility Lab’s Transit Tech Initiative, funded through a Demonstration grant by the Virginia Department of Rail and Public Transportation.

 This project will provide travelers with personalized information that reflects their transit needs, pulling in the most cutting-edge trends happening at the intersection of the transportation and technology industries:

 - open transport data standards such as GTFS and OpenStreetMap

 - multimodal trip planning engines like OpenTripPlanner, and

 - web-based visualization tools such as the D3 library.

 Rather than relying on static resources such as timetables and printed maps, or even traditional journey-planning applications that focus on time-specific, point-to-point queries, Mobility Lab will be taking a more holistic view of connectivity and accessibility.
 The goal is to answer more fundamental questions about:

 - how the important places in a person’s life are connected via various travel options